Pizzeria Mozza: Meatballs al Forn

 Prior to our wonderful pizzas, we spilled the meatballs al Forno and the grilled bread (it seems like we just couldn’t get enough carbs in that night).
 Grilled bread doesn’t sound very exciting but this was superb bread grilled over an open flame, then doused in flavorful olive oil with a liberal dusting of sea salt.

 If I had a grill I would have totally made the grilled bread for this post but I’m pretty sure New York’s fire code restricts grilling on fire escapes.
-With no grill access and a minor pizza making phoebe, I decided to go with the meatballs even though I’ve never made meatballs before.
+With no grill access and a minor pizza making Phoebe, I decided to go with the meatballs even though I’ve never made meatballs before.

 The one time I tried to make pizza it super glued itself to the pan and only came off after much soaking and scrubbing.
 Maybe someday my brother, who isn’t into cooking but makes a very good pizza, can give me a lesson (hint, hint) but until then I’m steering clear.

 After further research, I found Mozza’s actual recipe for meatballs.
 I think the crucial step for maintaining the meatballs’ roundness was chilling them before cooking.
 Chilling my Scotch Eggs helped them keep their shape.
 Next time I’ll try Mozza’s recipe but for now, I have months worth meatballs, quite tasty ones too even if they’re malformed, packed away in my freezer.
-My adaption of Epicurious’s recipe is below and I added in a step for chilling them.
+My adaption of Epicurious’s recipe is below and I added a step for chilling them.
 Good luck and may your meatballs stay round.

 Meatballs (yields about 24 meatballs)